Engineered swift equilibration for arbitrary geometries

 is the logistic function, $\Delta E = 10$ is the amplitude of the change of the electric field, and $t_c$ is the transition time.
 For $E_0$ small, $\theta$ is primarily distributed about $\pi/2$, which corresponds to the equator.
 We note that for $pE_0 \ll k_B T$, the dipoles have no preferred direction, so they should be uniformly distributed throughout configuration space.
 However, the distribution appears non-uniform as a function of $\theta$.
 This is an artifact of our coordinate system: there is more phase space area at $\theta = \pi/2$ (the equator) than elsewhere, such that the probability as a function of $\theta$ should be non-uniform.
 For $t\gg t_c$, we find that, on average, $\theta<\pi/2$.
 This is physically sensible: the electric field is strong and directed along the $z$-axis such that the dipoles will tend to align with it.
 However, another artifact of our coordinate system is the absence of probability density at the pole at $\theta = 0$.
 For $t\sim t_c$, in the absence of the ESE force, the system remains out of equilibrium for a finite period of time before eventually relaxing to the new equilibrium.
 However, when the ESE force is introduced, the system remains close to the equilibrium distribution at all times.

 In Fig 1(c), we consider a sinusoidal electric field, $E(t)\sim E\sin(t)$.
 In this case, we see that the constantly changing field never allows the standard Langevin system to fully equilibrate; instead, the system oscillates with an approximate $\pi/2$ phase-shift at a significantly smaller amplitude.
 Conversely, the ESE dynamics converge close to the equilibrium distribution at all points in time.
+For this case, we point out one subtlety: due to the periodicity of the drive, there exists a non-equilibrium periodic steady-state distribution over $\theta$ in the absence of ESE forcing, to which the Langevin dynamics converge \cite{Pankratov_1, Pankratov_2}.
+However, reaching this steady-state is not the goal of our ESE protocol.
+Rather, we seek to track the instantaneous Boltzmann distribution for the temporally varying external control parameters at all times, even in this periodic case.

 \textit{Toroidal configuration space.}---Next, we consider toroidal configuration space, as exemplified by a system of two pendula, each of mass $m$ and unit length suspended vertically, and coupled to each other with a time-varying coupling constant $\kappa(t)$, as illustrated in Fig.~1(d).
 The potential may be modeled as